ParthivSunkara/OraIDE/README.md

 * **Repository pattern**
 * **Kotlin Coroutines**

+The application uses centralized systems for common IDE actions and search functionality.

+Key architectural components include:

+* `ActionManager`
+* `OraCommand`
+* `ShortcutDefinition`
+* `SearchEngine`
+* `SearchOptions`
+* `FileNode`

-The editor and syntax-highlighting systems are designed to remain modular so that more advanced parsing technologies can be introduced later without requiring a complete rewrite of the editor.
+The editor, search, file-management, and interaction systems are designed to remain modular so that more advanced functionality can be introduced without requiring a complete rewrite of the existing application.

 ## Planned Features

-Future versions may introduce:
+Future versions are planned to introduce:

+* Integrated terminal
+* C compilation and execution
+* C++ compilation and execution
+* C# compilation and execution
+* Java compilation and execution
 * Python execution
-* C/C++ compilation
-* Java compilation
-* Integrated terminal
+* Cross-language toolchain support
 * Git integration
 * Tree-sitter-based parsing
 * Language Server Protocol support